marktkimball/bbc-hawaii/src/pages/events/2022-04-15-resurrection-sunday.md

   - Church
   - ""
 ---
 Our church is very young and in the processes of getting a face lift.
 Come worship the King with us, but please look past the dust from our renovations.
 We're trying to keep a balance and are looking forward to being finished.
+Until then, we'll go on singing, praying, preaching and serving with all our hearts!
+If you love Jesus Christ and his Word or would like to know more about Him, come join us!